Search En menu en ClientConnect

 Scope for improvement as part of finalisation of EIA procedures.

 While the responsibility for compliance with the project applicable standards lies with the Promoter and the local authorities, the EIB is required to appraise and monitor projects to ensure that they meet the project applicable standards.
-The report indicates some strengths and weaknesses in relation to the EIB’s role (Section 5.6, B., and Table 6).
+The Conclusions report indicates some strengths and weaknesses in relation to the EIB’s role (Section 5.6.B, and Table 6, link below).

-The services developed a corrective Environmental and Social Action Plan following their monitoring mission in June 2019 (see major elements in Annex 2).
-The EIB-CM considers this as a positive step taken to address the significant issues identified up to that point.
-It appears that the services have not yet been able to reach an agreement with the Promoter about implementation of the plan.
+The services developed a corrective Environmental and Social Action Plan following their monitoring mission in June 2019 (see major elements in Annex 2 of the Conclusions report).
+The EIB-CM considered this as a positive step taken towards starting to address the significant issues identified.

-On the basis of the observations made in this report, the EIB-CM makes the following recommendations to the Bank:
+In the Conclusions report, the EIB-CM issued the following recommendations to the Bank:

 1. Update the corrective Environmental and Social Action Plan as soon as possible.